hhSpark/flow-dapperstarter-bootcamp/README.md

 7. resource is a programmable asset. (asset + program functions + input/output)
 8. resource defines all possible capabilities. intereface allows to scope it.
 9. reference specify a link handle for external to use it (a link to abstract a capability access control)
+10. Cadence does not have inheritance as an architectural best practice.
+11. uses "capability based security."
+This means that only the owner of an object or someone granted a reference to an object has access — less code, more control
+12. Cadence contracts reside in an account's storage area and belong to the account owner.
+13. The owner decides who can access and interact with the contract, making it more secure Lock
+14. Resource is like a cake.
+Transaction is like a "ticket" request...
+I want some cake... please send this cake to another person.